LMF2020/best_mobile/README.md

-# spark_android
+# 锐安会议

 A new Flutter project.

 Where are my logs stored?
 Your logs can be found in the path of your app's directory in storage:

 Android: